ks2282/street-tree-identification/README.md

 ## Model Specifications

-The model used is based on the VGG16 convolutional neural network architecture.
+The model used is based on the VGG16 convolutional neural network architecture, a well-regarded framework for image recognition.
 A few modifications were made to fit the nature of the data, allow the model to train, and prevent overfitting the model to the training data.

 - 13 convolutional layers with zero padding
 - Batch Normalization after each convolutional layer